jbuck/grunt-html5-lint/README.md

   lint5: {
     views: "value" // The value in this key:value pair refer to where your template dir
     defaults: {
       // if you have used nunjucks and wanted to pass defaults value to the objects
       // for example:
       "email": "a@a.com",
       "username": "abcd"
     },
-      templates: {
+    templates: [
-        "index.html": null, // files that you want to be check "layout.html": null,
+      "index.html", // files that you want to be check "layout.html"
-      },
+    ],
     ignoreList: [
       // the format of ignoreList is in the array format "message to be ignored",
       "another message"
       // you can simply copy the message you got from the returned on the console
       //for example this
       "Bad value “” for attribute “action” on element “form”: Must be non-empty."
     ]
   }
 })
 ```